stmoreau/chat-ara/README.md

-# Fun chat
+# Chat-ara

-Fun chat is a chat app built in order to communicate with my friends completely privately!
+Chat-ara is a chat app built in order to communicate with my friends completely privately!

 ## Tools used
 - [React](https://facebook.github.io/react/)